GMLC-TDC/HELICS/docs/apps/Broker.md

-  --brokername arg       identifier for the broker-same as broker -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --broker_init_string arg  the initialization string for the broker
+  --brokername arg       identifier for the broker-same as broker -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokerinit arg       the initialization string for the broker

  Help for TCP Broker:
 allowed options:

 configuration:
-  --local_interface arg the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker
+  --interface arg        the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker